Common Farm

 Grazing animals

-Animals will likely be grazing the site at points throughout the year.
+Animals may be grazing the site at points throughout the year.

 image/svg+xml